 A good story can make for one of the best forms of escapism, and it’s amazing how many hours can fly by when you’re invested in a compelling book or TV series.

-If you enjoy reading and you’re in need of a few new book ideas, we have plenty of articles on the books, literature and writing section of our website that might pique your interest; including 16 crime and mystery books that you won’t be able to put down, 18 of the greatest adventure books, and 15 inspiring self-development books.
+If you enjoy reading and are in need of a few new book ideas, we have plenty of articles on the books, literature and writing section of our website that might pique your interest; including 16 crime and mystery books that you won’t be able to put down, 18 of the greatest adventure books, and 15 inspiring self-development books.

 12. Work out at home